nuuuwan/news_lk3_data/README.md

 *2025-08-14 13:06:00* · [`adaderanalk`](https://www.adaderana.lk/news/111461/politicians-supporting-underworld-drug-traffickers-identified-igp) · `en`

-Inspector General of Police (IGP) Priyantha Weerasooriya says that the politicians who supported drug traffickers and underworld activities have already been identified.
+Inspector General of Police (IGP) Priyantha Weerasooriya says that the politicians who supported and gave protection to drug traffickers and underworld activities have already been identified.

 He further indicated that legal action would be taken against them in the near future.

 IGP Priyantha Weerasooriya made these remarks after assuming duties as the 37th Inspector General of Police of Sri Lanka at the Police Headquarters in Colombo this morning (14).

-◼️
+Commenting further, the police chief pointed out that the anti-drug and organized crime operations cannot be carried out under the existing laws of the country.

+Therefore, he stated that the relevant authorities have been informed to create the necessary statutes, and added that these statutes are currently in the process of being drafted.

+...

 [Data](articles/9b29e4fc.json)